 Create a Build and Add the Dotfuscator CE Extension

-Create a build definition, using the Visual Studio template.
+Create a build definition, using the .NET Desktop template.
 This tutorial will help you if you are not already familiar with the process.
 When complete you should see something like this in the VSTS portal:

 If you queue the build as-is, it will succeed, but the output assembly won't be protected.
 Let's fix that by Getting the Dotfuscator CE extension from the Marketplace.
 Click the install button to add it to your VSTS account.

 - Once installed, add the Dotfuscator CE Provisioner Task to your build by editing the build definition, and adding the task from the Utility category.

 - The Provisioner task must run before Dotfuscator CE runs, so after adding the task to your build definition, move it above the "Visual Studio Build" task.

 - In the Dotfuscator Community Serial Number field, enter the serial number you received when you registered your local version of Dotfuscator CE.
 For reference, it is located on Dotfuscator CE's "About" box.

 - Select the Dotfuscator Version you wish to use, by selecting the associated Visual Studio version from the dropdown.
 As of this writing, the build agents in the hosted pool do not yet have Visual Studio 2017, but that is expected to change very soon.
 The Dotfuscator CE extension will support Visual Studio 2017 when that happens; but for now, choose Visual Studio 2015.